 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
-For the fiscal year ended June 30, 2020, SERS did not allocate any employer contributions to health care.
+For the fiscal year ended June 30, 2021, SERS did not allocate any employer contributions to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2020, this amount was \$19,600.
+For fiscal year 2021, this amount was \$23,000.
 Statutes provide that no employer shall pay a health care surcharge greater than 2.0 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2020, the School's surcharge obligation was \$762, which is reported as an accrued expense.
+For fiscal year 2021, the School's surcharge obligation was \$1,152.